riyapandey/riyapandey/README.md

 My name is Riya (🗣Ree-ya) Pandey.

 # 🎙 About Me
-🎓 Graduate with a Masters degree in Analytics (May 2024)
+🎓 Graduate with a Masters of Science Degree in Data Analytics (May 2024)

 🏞 Virginia resident, with a passion for solving problems using data

-📚 Bachelor Degree in Actuarial Science with a minor in Statistics.
+📚 Bachelors of Science Degree in Actuarial Science with a minor in Statistics from University of Nebraska-Lincoln.
 MS in Analytics from Kogod School of Business, American University

 💻 As for my future, I hope to one day work as Data Scientist and help companies make data-driven decisions to solve business problems